 When compared to some of the other common languages, Python is a simple language.
 Python has clear syntax and new developers or those joining the cyber-security area will quickly pick it up.
-Python is also one of the experienced developers' favorite languages since it can incorporate several Python functionalities.
+Python is also one of the experienced developers' favourite languages since it can incorporate several Python functionalities.
 It is possible to quickly create Python scripts.
 The easy syntax also helps cybersecurity professionals to quickly identify and correct errors in the code.

 Python is an extremely scalable language.
 It is suitable for environments where several applications work together with one another.
 Python can easily be used to provide all applications with protection.
 With its other benefits, such as flexibility and usability, it can easily be scaled up to higher levels.
 If other languages are taken into account, they appear to be more nuanced and require a lot of additional work from security professionals.

 Python for security professionals is a very useful tool in the current scenario.
 It can be seen that there are several tools developed with Python which help developers and IT professionals keep hackers at bay.
 Apart from that, ease of learning and the powerful library provides a vast area of learning where a user has a vast variety of things to work and experiment on and that can range from servers to IoT devices.